Reporting to the revised national budget

 |15 October||First report from operators|

 |4 November by 12:00||Second report from operators|

 |11 November by 14:00||Third report from operator|

 If there are significant changes to the reporting as a result of budgetary processes in the production licenses’ management committees after 15 October, please contact the NPD as soon as possible to clarify whether there is a need to submit an updated reporting file.

-The operators have been granted access to the following by 1 September:
+The operators will have access to the following by 1 September:

 The reporting must comply with the NPD’s resource classification.

 The operators’ reporting to Gassco’s shipping plan/transport plan is included in the reporting file.
 These data should be submitted to Gassco, in accordance with a separate order from Gassco.